solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ### Task 1: Connect to the database using pgAdmin

 Previously, [pgAdmin](https://www.pgadmin.org/download/) was downloaded and installed and then a registered connection to the database server was added.
-In this task, pgAdmin will be used to query to the database.
+In this task, pgAdmin will be used to query the database.

 1. Open **pgAdmin** on the local or lab virtual machine.